-- To identify key learning to support increased quality of care and service delivery for people with a learning disability. - To prevent avoidable deaths of people with a learning disability or ASD
+- To identify key learning to support increased quality of care and service delivery for people with a learning disability. - Prevent avoidable deaths of people with a learning disability or ASD

-The LeDeR programme is co-ordinated by the CCG Local Area Contact (LAC) and Deputy Local Area Contact across three of the north Mersey CCGs (Liverpool CCG, South Sefton CCG, Southport and Formby CCG).
+LeDeR is co-ordinated by the CCG Local Area Contact and Deputy Local Area Contact across the three north Mersey CCGs (Liverpool CCG, south Sefton CCG, Southport and Formby CCG).